AlirezaJavan/PulseKit/README.md

 - **`pulsekit-location`**: GPS/network location `DataSource`.
 - **`pulsekit-motion`**: Raw accelerometer `DataSource` and step-counter `DataSource`.
 - **`pulsekit-bluetooth`**: BLE scan `DataSource`.
+- These three are reference implementations, not a closed set — any `DataSource` you write plugs into the same engine (see [Adding a custom data source](#adding-a-custom-data-source)).
 - **`pulsekit-sync`**: Inversion-of-control network sync engine (`SyncEngine` handles retry/ backoff; `SyncUploader` is the contract your app implements for its own backend, with `JsonHttpSyncUploader` provided as a ready-made default).